DerFlatulator/ko-Rx/README.md

 ## Tests

-Fully unit tested with mocha, chai and jsdom.
+Fully unit tested with mocha, chai, sinon and jsdom.
 Run with:

 ```
+$ npm run test-node     # to test in Node.JS
-$ npm test
+$ npm run test-phantom  # to test in PhantomJS
 ```

 ## License